prinsanity/rosterapp/README.md

 - **Clear Requirements**: The project had well-defined requirements from the beginning, making Waterfall an ideal choice.
 - **Sequential Phases**: Each phase (Requirement Gathering, Design, Development, Testing, Deployment) was completed before moving to the next, ensuring a structured and predictable development process.
 - **High-Quality Output**: Since there are no competitors for this specific system, the focus was on delivering a polished and high-quality product.

-### Possible Usage of the Software (Target Market)
-- **Small and Medium Enterprises (SMEs)**: Teams in SMEs can use this tool to structure workflows between planners, editors, and viewers.
-- **Educational Institutions**: Professors or course coordinators can use the system to delegate tasks and monitor progress.
-- **Freelance Teams**: Freelancers can use this platform to manage projects requiring a structured workflow.

 ---